Pay Per Call Marketing

 What exactly is pay per call marketing?

 In a nutshell, pay per call marketing, aka cost per call, is a method of generating leads in a bid to ultimately drive sales by.
 The main difference here compared to other forms of marketing is that with this tactic, the agency or advertiser (business) doesn’t pay unless a call is made.
 Companies looking to advertise products or services pay a publisher (the company generating the leads) in exchange for access to qualified, genuine call leads.
 The publishers post ads online or offline, which feature unique telephone numbers that enable you to monitor the efficacy of the individual advertisement and evaluate the success of your partnership with that publisher.
 This form of marketing has become more popular in recent years due to pretty much everyone having smartphones.
 Since Pay Per Click marketing is less secure due to click fraud and being kind of vague in attribution to actual closed deals, call marketing has become very popular recently.
+(Want to calculate pay per call ROI?
+Check out our new pay per call calculator here.

 Let’s not get confused here.
 Pay Per Call marketing isn’t the same as creating an 800# and having people call it in a pay per minute situation.
 Sometimes the term is used interchangeably with that tactic which is called “premium rate numbers”.
 The only similarity would be that the advertiser (business) may be billed after a specific time frame like 60, 90 or 120 seconds after the call has been received at the business or call center level.
+See some variables that affect pay per call pricing here.

 How does pay per call marketing work?